Ukraine to Latvia

 Households can receive compensation of 100 euros per month for the first person accommodated and 50 euros per month for each subsequent person, but not more than 300 euros per month.
 If a natural person owns several properties in which Ukrainian civilians are accommodated free of charge, compensation may be received for each property in which Ukrainian civilians are accommodated.
 The application for compensation must be submitted to the municipality within 14 days of the start of accommodation.

-Both legal person and individual, accommodating civilians in Ukraine free of charge may be reimbursed for a period exceeding 120 days, but not beyond 31 December 2022, if they are accommodating persons who are unable to provide accommodation on their own (see above).
+Both a private person and a legal entity who are accommodating Ukrainian civilians free of charge may be reimbursed for a period exceeding 120 days, but not beyond 31 December 2022, if they are accommodating persons who are unable to provide accommodation on their own (see above). ).
 More information is available here.

 The municipality may enter into a lease agreement with a private individual (landlord) for the accommodation of Ukrainian civilians.
 In this case, the municipality will pay a private person (landlord) a fee for the use of the dwelling in the amount of 100% of the agreed rent, which will include all payments related to the use of the dwelling, including utility payments, but not more than 300 euros per month for the dwelling.
 An individual in this case does not charge rent to a resident of Ukraine.
 The support is available for up to 120 days, but no longer than 31 December 2022.
 More information here.